tlanettepollard/Dine-Restaurant-Site-TLP/notes.md

 06/26/2021: I learned about a great app on Twitter--ResponsivelyApp.
 I can open my webpage to see all of the responsive screens at once.
 I also went back to refactor my sizes to responsive measurements ie., using vw and vh.

+06/27/2021: I did an 'addEventListener' to rotate my arrow.
+WooHoo!
+(Stack Overflow--You should ideally use current element and navigate to necessary element.
+This will ensure you are fetching correct element.)

 ************************
 Reservations.scss
 .reservation {